Free Grocery Guide

 That said, Coconut Secret is the way to go for those who prefer lower sodium, perhaps due to high blood pressure or another medical condition.
 Otherwise, Big Tree Farms gets my vote for flavor as a more accurate soy sauce substitute.

-Here are a few reasons soy is specifically problematic for Thyroid Thrivers, according to holistic nutritionist Adrienne Klein:
+Here are a few reasons why some experts feel soy can be problematic for hypothyroidism, according to holistic nutritionist Adrienne Klein:

 • Soy can inhibit thyroid function by blocking the activity of the TPO enzyme, which is critical to the production of thyroid hormones.